Scottish banks gird for possible independence

 "We're watching like a hawk.
 We're getting enquiries but we're seeing absolutely no evidence so far of anything like this happening," a source at one of the banks told Reuters.

-Bank of Scotland owner Lloyds (LLOY.L) and rival Royal Bank of Scotland (RBS) (RBS.L), whose registered offices are in Edinburgh, have warned that Scottish independence would present a significant risk to their businesses, impacting their funding, tax and compliance costs.
+Bank of Scotland owner Lloyds and rival Royal Bank of Scotland (RBS), whose registered offices are in Edinburgh, have warned that Scottish independence would present a significant risk to their businesses, impacting their funding, tax and compliance costs.

 Industry sources said senior executives from both banks, have held regular meetings with the Scottish and UK governments and with Bank of England officials in recent months and have worked through possible scenarios following the vote.